TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Midi.md

 The type can be determined using a process such as the following:

 - Check if an accompanying song.ini has either the `pro_drums` or `five_lane_drums` tags.
 If it does, then force the drums track to be parsed as if it were that type.
-- If there is no song.ini, or if the tags to force a type do not exist, check the chart for 5-lane green (type 5) and cymbal markers (types 66, 67, and 68).
+- If there is no song.ini, or if the tags to force a type do not exist, check the chart for 5-lane green and cymbal markers.
 - If both 5-lane and Pro are detected, it may be preferable to prioritize Pro over 5-lane.

-Additionally, if you wish to convert 5-lane to 4-lane Pro, or vice versa, here are some suggested conversions:
+Additionally, if converting 5-lane to 4-lane Pro or vice versa is desired, here are some suggested conversions:

 - 5-lane to 4-lane Pro: